aragami-xd/uno/PROJECT_LOG.md

+To the person who is opening this file: Please close it now.
+This is some area 51 private s***.
+It's not 20th Sep yet

+If you still decide to read it, BRUH ALERT: CRINGE CONTENT AHEAD.
+PROCEED WITH CAUTION.
+LONG TERM EXPOSURE TO CRINGE CAN CAUSE BRAIN DAMAGE AND BEING UNFUNNY

+Alright, to the logbook

 So this file will contain some logs about the project Since the log has been made after the oh-seven expansion has been made, there isn't much details about things far before thatb ut nevertheless: these are some key moments during the development of the game, and what i've learnt from it
 Which is actually quite a lot